 Option A: Use a Screwdriver — and Maybe a Drill

-It’s vital to learn how to hotwire a car with a screwdriver.
+Screwdrivers are a great option because they’re quite cheap and easy to keep in a bug-out bag.
 In some older models, that’s all you’ll need — just push the screwdriver into the ignition and turn it like you would a key.
 If it starts, you’re good to go and you don’t need to hotwire anything.

 If it doesn’t start, you can still use the screwdriver.
 You’ll just need a drill, along with a small drill bit.
 The goal is to break as many lock pins as possible with the drill bit so you can turn the ignition tumbler with the screwdriver.
 Insert the drill bit about two-thirds of the way up from the bottom of the keyhole and press it in repeatedly at low speed.